ethnchiu/ethnchiu.github.io/projects/wavelens.md

   <img width="300px" src="../img/wavelens/wavelens-pcb-3d.png" class="img-thumbnail">
 </div>

-Althogh the app is still in its early stages, it is coming together pretty well.
-Below is a screenshot of a page from which you can view nearby BLE devices (which we will eventually filter to only show our devices) and connect to a Wavelens node:
+Although the app is still in its early stages, it is coming together pretty well.
+Below is a screenshot of a page from which you can view nearby BLE devices (which will soon filter to only show our devices) and connect to a Wavelens node:

 <div class="text-center p-4">
   <figure>